-An important aspect of this approach is meeting children where they are in their development, especially regarding toilet learning and parent and child separation.
-At Smart Love, we support a child’s developmental milestone of “toilet choosing” it’s not a requirement children have mastered toileting to enter school.
+An important aspect of this approach is meeting children where they are in their development, especially regarding learning to use the toilet and parent and child separation.
+At Smart Love, we support a child’s developmental milestone of potty training, or what we call “toilet choosing” it’s not a requirement children are "potty trained" or have mastered toileting to enter school.
 We also promote and encourage parents to stay on the premises until their child feels comfortable separating, so that both parent and child feel secure while apart.

 One of the pleasures of school is the fun of having friends.
 Due to the developing nature of the child, he learns how to be friends from having the space and freedom to choose to be one.
 At Smart Love, the learning environment is filled with developmentally appropriate activities that are guided by teachers who know how to respond to children in a way that promotes positive relationships among each other.
 This helps children navigate the ups and downs of peer relationships and become more self-regulated because they feel cared for and want to model the actions of those they admire.